 - a.
-AC Statement: The following requirements for combustible loading control in the ACTIVE DISPOSAL ROOM shall be met: - No non-waste handling vehicles are allowed in the ACTIVE DISPOSAL ROOM during WASTE HANDLING. - No non-waste handling equipment is allowed within 75 ft the WASTE FACE without a FIRE WATCH. - No hot work shall be performed within 75 ft of WASTE without a FIRE WATCH being posted. - No flammable gas cylinders shall be used in the ACTIVE DISPOSAL ROOM without a FIRE WATCH being posted. - No use of flammable gas or flammable compressed gas cylinders in the ACTIVE DISPOSAL ROOM DURING WASTE HANDLING. - Flammable gas and flammable gas cylinders shall not be stored in the ACTIVE DISPOSAL ROOM. - The lube truck shall not be allowed in the ACTIVE DISPOSAL ROOM.
+AC Statement: The following requirements for combustible loading control in an ACTIVE DISPOSAL ROOM shall be met: - No non-waste handling vehicles are allowed in an ACTIVE DISPOSAL ROOM during CH WASTE HANDLING. - No non-waste handling equipment is allowed within 75 ft the WASTE FACE without a FIRE WATCH. - No hot work shall be performed within 75 ft of CH WASTE without a FIRE WATCH being posted. - No flammable gas/liquid or flammable compressed gas cylinders shall be used in an ACTIVE DISPOSAL ROOM without a FIRE WATCH being posted. - No use of flammable gas/liquid or flammable compressed gas cylinders in an ACTIVE DISPOSAL ROOM DURING CH WASTE HANDLING. - Flammable gas/liquid and flammable compressed gas cylinders shall not be stored in an ACTIVE DISPOSAL ROOM. - The lube truck shall not be allowed in an ACTIVE DISPOSAL ROOM.

-The purpose of these requirements is to limit fuel to reduce the frequency and severity of fires that can impact WASTE containers being emplaced or in the WASTE array.
-In addition, these requirements reduce the potential for a vehicle to impact the WASTE and cause a release of material.
+The purpose of these requirements is to limit fuel to reduce the frequency and severity of fires or explosions that can impact CH WASTE containers being emplaced or in the WASTE array.
+In addition, these requirements reduce the potential for a vehicle to impact the CH WASTE and cause a release of material.